 Prepare VMM storage classifications for storage mapping for on-premises to on-premises deployment.
 See Step 3: Prepare for network mapping in the Planning Guide

-After verifying everything’s in place, start deployment with Step 1: Create and configure an Azure Site Recovery vault: On-premises to on-premises.
+After verifying everything’s in place, start deployment with Step 1: Create an Azure Site Recovery vault: On-premises to on-premises.

 This section provides additional privacy information for the Microsoft Azure Site Recovery service (“Service”).

 To view the privacy statement for Microsoft Azure services, see the Microsoft Azure Privacy Statement.